 - What kinds of transactions turn into chargeback requests?

 - Am I dealing with a person committing multi accounting?

 - How can I protect user accounts from malicious logins?

 Some companies will also look for very specific fraud challenges related to their sector or location.
 For instance, an iGaming operator may attempt to learn the answers to questions such as:

 - Is my customer laundering money?

-- Are they using botnets to cheat?
+- Are they using botnets to cheat in online games?

 Features to Look for in Fraud Investigation Software